yype/yype.site/_posts/2020-02-20-Ancient-Game-V2.md

 I wrote an assembler for this assembly, which was used to generate the final challenge that the players got.
 The assembler wasn't open-sourced since it's ugly.

-During the competition, due to the negligence of myself, the implementation of the `outofnumbers (var)` function was incorrectly written as `return var in range (10)`, resulting in multiple solutions.
-Since the target Sudoku should only be filled with 1 ~ 9, the correct implementation should be `return var in range (1, 10)`.
+During the competition, due to the negligence of myself, the implementation of the `outofnumbers (var)` function was incorrectly written as `return var not in range (10)`, resulting in multiple solutions.
+Since the target Sudoku should only be filled with 1 ~ 9, the correct implementation should be `return var not in range (1, 10)`.
 This was my fault, and I had to update the challenge with a fixed one during the competition.

 **Sudoku Map**